 Stillday allegedly approached the boy, saying: “Give me that, n****.”

 In the video, the boy can be seen lying motionless on the ground as his nose bleeds.

 The boy was taken to the hospital and Stillday was taken into custody.

 On Monday, Stillday was charged with felony first-degree aggravated robbery.

 A tech-savvy two-year-old boy recently helped his injured mother to safety after she was attacked by a dog.
 How did he do it?
 FaceTime.

 Laura Toone was shocked when a foster dog in her care unexpectedly bit her finger off as she tried to keep it from fighting with her other dogs.

-Toone attempted to complete a 911 call to Tuscon police, but failed because of her injury.
-Her 4-year-old daughters, who were in the room at the time, were too scared to touch the blood covered phone.
+Toone attempted to complete a 911 call to Tuscon police but failed because of her injury.
+Her four-year-old daughters, who were in the room at the time, were too scared to touch the blood-covered phone.